RickAi/csci5570_survey_paper/README.md

 Husky adopt the Master-Slave architecture, a cluster consis of one master and multiple workers, the master is responsible to coordinate the workers, while workers perform actual computations.

-In Husky, global objects are partitioned and distributed to different workers based on consistent hashing, which supports dynamic addition and removal of machines without the need of rehashing everything, it is also a important implementation for designing load balancing and fault tolerance.
+At Husky, global objects are partitioned and distributed to different jobs based on a consistent hash that supports dynamic addition and deletion of machines without having to reset everything.
+It is also an important implementation of design load balancing and fault tolerance.

 There are core primitives: